MatiasIsGood/Redmatch2-Bot/README.md

-# Redmatch 2 bot that check for new / removed bans every minute
+# Redmatch 2 Discord bot that check for new / removed bans every minute